walkerjeffd/umass-clsb/README.md

 ## About

-This repo contains the source code for the Critical Linkages web application.
+This repo contains the source code for the Critical Linkages Scenario Builder (CLSB) web application.

-The web application is not currently live.
+The development version is available at: http://shiny.ecosheds.org/users/jeff/clsb

 ## Datasets